A favorite! Lilies with their large, attractive flowers add a splash of color to wherever they’re planted.

 Insects and Disease:

 Common insect problems associated with lilies include aphids and bulb mites.
-The later are tiny whitish mites, which feed in groups and produce stunted, yellowed, or deformed leaves and flowers.
+The later are tiny whitish mites, which feed in groups and produce stunted, yellowed or deformed leaves and flowers.
 Infested bulbs have corky, brown spots that become powdery.
-Watch closely and apply diatomaceous earth or other natural pest controls if necessary.
+Watch closely and dust with diatomaceous earth or other organic pesticide, if necessary.